How to create and optimize a company page on LinkedIn

 One word of caution: Advertising on LinkedIn can be more expensive than ads on other platforms.
 Make sure you measure your results and are ready to adapt your strategy if you are not reaching your goal.

-For advice on how to create compelling content and other tips for marketing your business with social media, download our free guide for business owners: Social media.
+For advice on how to create compelling content and other tips for marketing your business with social media, read our article on how to create a social media strategy.